 It is important to note that while participation on the Governing Board is limited to Presto Foundation members, anyone may earn the right to lead the TSC, regardless of their membership status.

-The Presto Foundation has two membership levels: Premier, and Associate.
+The Presto Foundation has three membership levels: Executive Premier, Premier, and Associate.

-Premier members are entitled to appoint a representative to the Presto Foundation Governing Board and any Presto Foundation committees.
-In this way, Premier members are directly involved in policy and funding allocation decisions.
+Executive Premier and Premier members are entitled to appoint a representative to the Presto Foundation Governing Board and any Presto Foundation committees.
+In this way, these members are directly involved in policy and funding allocation decisions.

 Associate members are limited to Associate Members of the Linux Foundation.